Want personalized picks that fit your family?

 What parents need to know

 Parents need to know that Mary Poppins, P.L.
 Travers' classic children's novel, has some different different plot points and characters from the beloved Disney film adaptation, but the original's charming and magical in its own ways.
-The book's old-fashioned, with dated gender roles and ideas about child-rearing and manners, but it offers timeless lessons about good conduct and understanding other points of view.
+The book is old-fashioned, with dated gender roles and ideas about child-rearing and manners, but it offers timeless lessons about good conduct and understanding other points of view.
 Note that early editions of Mary Poppins included a different version of the chapter called "Bad Tuesday," in which Mary, Jane, and Michael use a magical compass to travel around the world in minutes.
 Travers' original portrayed people of different nationalities (Chinese, Eskimo, African, American Indians), and she was accused of stereotyping.
-She then wrote a new version where the travelers encounter local animals instead.
+She then wrote a new version, where the travelers encounter local animals instead.
 In its revised version, Mary Poppins is pure delight.
 This book also figures in Disney's film Saving Mr. Banks, about the movie giant's efforts to adapt the novel for the big screen.
 A beautiful illustrated gift edition (shown here) and a lovely picture book adaptation of Mary Poppins come out Oct.
 23, 2018, both published by HMH Books for Young Readers.

 What's the story?